 - not sub-letting the property unless your tenancy agreement says you can

 Do not rent more than you can afford.
 The Housing Team here will do an income and expenditure assessment with you to help understand how much you can afford.
 Always make sure the rent is affordable for you before you sign the tenancy.
 Only you really know how much you will be comfortable spending every month, but part of being a good tenant is renting within your means.
 Even when that means you do not get that huge garden or location you really want.

 Paying your rent, and paying it on time, will go a long way towards maintaining a strong relationship during your tenancy.

 Did you know...

 Your Landlord can get your Universal Credit housing element paid directly to them!
 They can do this online, or just come and speak to one of our Tenancy Support team who will be able to help them do this.

 Treat it like you own it

 Taking good care of your property paves the way for friendly relations and more flexibility from your landlord.
 Landlords are often amenable to property modifications and updates requested by tenants if they improve the value of the property or will extend your tenure significantly.
 Landlords who know you treat the property well are far more likely to approve these requests.
 You can even offer to do the work yourself and make home improvements without breaking your lease.

 Treating the property well also ensures that you get your deposit back when it comes time to move.
 While normal wear and tear is to be expected in rental units, avoid causing any significant damage to the property.
 The line between “normal wear and tear” and “damage” is a blurry one, but as a rule:

-Damage is caused by a single incident (such as a red wine spill on the carpet), while normal wear and tear is gradual (such as a slight discoloration on the carpet where there’s the most foot traffic).
+Damage is caused by a single incident (such as a red wine spill on the carpet), while normal wear and tear is gradual (such as a slight dis-colouration on the carpet where there is the most foot traffic).